KannZz3/Structured-Product-Valuation/README.md

 - valuation methodology
 - main valuation results

-More derivative contract case studies may be added over time.
+More structured product case studies may be added over time.